-Our lead TRuC-T cell targeting mesothelin-expressing solid tumors is gavocabtagene autoleucel (gavo-cel, formerly TC-210).
 We are conducting our Phase 1/2 clinical trial for gavo-cel to treat patients with non-small cell lung cancer (NSCLC), ovarian cancer, malignant pleural/peritoneal mesothelioma (MPM) or cholangiocarcinoma.
 We estimate the patient population for gavo-cel in the four indications which we are exploring in our clinical trial is up to 81,000 patients in the United States alone.

-In the first half of 2022, we initiated the Phase 2 expansion portion of our ongoing Phase 1/2 clinical trial of gavo-cel, our first-in-class TRuC-T cell targeting mesothelin-expressing solid tumors.
-Enrollment is ongoing and we expect to provide an update from the Phase 2 portion of the ongoing gavo-cel Phase 1/2 clinical trial in the second half of 2022.
+In the first half of 2022, we initiated the Phase 2 expansion portion of our ongoing Phase 1/2 clinical trial of gavo-cel.
+Enrollment is ongoing.

-In September 2022, we plan to present the Phase 1 dataset for gavo-cel from the dose escalation portion of the Phase 1/2 clinical trial of gavo-cel in patients with treatment refractory mesothelin-expressing solid tumors.
-The presentation will focus on safety, efficacy and translational data and will include at least 30 patients from the Phase 1 dose escalation, with data from additional MPM and ovarian patients.
+In September 2022, we presented the topline Phase 1 dataset for gavo-cel from the dose escalation portion of the Phase 1/2 clinical trial of gavo-cel in patients with treatment refractory mesothelin-expressing solid tumors, with some patients still being monitored for clinical response or stable disease.